 - Pay survey development

 - Workplace wellbeing survey

-The University will create videos and podcasts in which experts lecture on topical equality and non-discrimination issues.
+The University will create videos in which experts lecture on topical equality and non-discrimination issues.
 Whenever possible, these lectures will be interactive, and they will be added to the University’s UniTube series on equality.
 A partial goal is also to increase a collegial sense of community.
 The intention is to turn these lectures into a permanent practice and to use them in new employee orientation and supervisor training.